Reza2kn/KakoVerse/README.md

   - **Safety** (no self-harm instructions, no medical/legal directives, no fake hotlines)
 - **Pairs:** each turn → 3 head-to-heads → ~**4,140** pairs across 69 convos × 20 turns

+### ✅ Current progress
+- **Balanced crisis plan:** every persona has an age→category grid (11 crisis categories rotated evenly from ages 20–100).
+Crisis summaries are pre-generated and stored in `Artifacts/crisis_profiles/`.
+- **Conversations in flight:** first **12 / 69** personas have full chats (see `Artifacts/conversations/`).
+Generation script is resumable so you can batch the rest (e.g. `--offset 12 --limit 10 --skip-existing`).
+- **Supporter styles:** baseline, empathetic (positive signal), and cold (negative signal) responses captured per turn—ready for reward-model A/B training.

+> Tip: if you hit rate limits, run the generator in persona batches with `--offset` / `--limit` and lower sleep intervals to fully utilize the free tier.

 ---

 🔒 Safety (hard lines)